 In Ice Dance the technical elements are different Step Sequences, Dance Lifts, Dance Spins and varied Choreographic Elements.

 The Technical Score is decided by the difficulty and quality of the elements.
 The difficulty in jumps is determined by the number of revolutions in the air.
 Other elements are measured by difficulty level: Base, 1, 2, 3, and 4, where 4 is the highest.
 The Technical Panel determines the level according to specific and detailed rules.

 Each element receives a score according to its base value as well as a grade of execution (GOE).
-The quality is decided by nine judges, and it is measured on a scale from -5 (completely missed), to +5 (excellent execution).
+The quality is decided by judges, and it is measured on a scale from -5 (completely missed), to +5 (excellent execution).

 The artistic evaluation of the program is done through Program Components marks.